Kazan school shooting: Legal proceedings

 On 9 November 2022, the trial of Ilnaz Galyaviyev began.
-During the trial, the prosecution announced the protocols of inspection of the video cameras of gymnasium N°175.
-The investigators who examined the video recordings concluded that "in the course of viewing the above video recordings from cameras installed on the territory inside and outside the gymnasium, in order to detect persons who participated in the commission of the crime together with the accused Galyaviev, assisted him in the commission of the crime by moving objects, similar to weapons and ammunition, other items, removed various obstacles in front of the accused Galyaviev to commit a crime, made attempts to hide the traces of the crime and the accused Galyaviev himself, items similar to weapons, ammunition and other items, the inspection of video recordings established that such persons are absent."

 On 10 April 2023, Galyaviev was given the last word that he did not consider himself a god, and also said that he would write a book and pay off claims against the relatives of the dead.
 The verdict was delivered on 13 April 2023 at 10:00 Moscow time.
 By a court decision, Ilnaz Galyaviev was sentenced to life imprisonment in a special regime colony.

+On September 15, 2023, was delivered to a Penal Colony No. 6 in the Orenburg Oblast, better known unofficially as "Black Dolphin".

 In January 2025, bailiffs began collecting 23 million rubles from Galyaviev to settle the claims of the victims.

 It became known from the court materials that Galyaviev expected that his improvised explosive device would completely destroy the school.
 It also emerged that he had tested his homemade bomb four times in various locations in the two months before the attack.

 According to Galyaviev's testimony given to the investigation, in February 2021, because of his hatred for all people, he decided to commit mass murder.
 By doing so, he wanted to assert himself, to show his superiority, so that everyone would recognize him as a god.
 Between February and April 2021, in accordance with instructions downloaded from the Internet, he bought components for an explosive device and, in his apartment, made an improvised explosive device called “Ammonal”.
-He placed the detonator and the explosive substance in a 5-liter plastic bottle, to which he attached nuts with duct tape as an striking elements.
+He placed the detonator and the explosive substance in a 5-liter plastic bottle, to which he attached nuts with duct tape as striking elements.